-PROM : a measure of patients' perception of PREM: a measure of patients' perception their health, symptoms, functioning, well-being of their experience of care focusing on the and quality of life, to evaluate the impact of delivery of care, to evaluate the quality care on health and well-being according to pa- and patient-centeredness of care accordtients. ing to patients.
-Generic PROMs are not specific to a particu- lar disease or condition and are intended to make comparisons between and within interventions, and across different diseases and sectors of care.
+PROM: a measure of patients' perception of their health, symptoms, functioning, well-being and quality of life, to evaluate the impact of care on health and well-being according to patients.

+Generic PROMs are not specific to a particular disease or condition and are intended to make comparisons between and within interventions, and across different diseases and sectors of care.
 Generic PROMs often focus on the person's health state, on the 'health-related quality of life (HRQoL)' or 'Quality of Life (QoL)' in general, but they can also focus on specific dimensions, such as physical functioning.